 - Develop trilaciclib in combination with chemotherapy across multiple indications.
 We believe that trilaciclib has the potential to be used to treat any patient with a CDK4/6-independent tumor who receives chemotherapy.
-We are currently evaluating trilaciclib in combination with chemotherapy in four randomized clinical trials: two Phase 1b/2a trials in patients with SCLC, a third Phase 2 trial in combination with Tecentriq in SCLC and a fourth Phase 2 trial in patients with TNBC.
+We are currently evaluating trilaciclib in combination with chemotherapy in three randomized clinical trials: two Phase 1b/2a trials in patients with SCLC and a third Phase 2 trial in patients with TNBC.
 We have completed the Phase 1b parts of both SCLC trials.
 Enrollment in the Phase 2a parts of these trials is expected to be completed in 2017, and initial data are expected in 2018.
 The TNBC trial is expected to complete enrollment in 2018 and initial data are expected in 2018.
 Based on the outcomes of those trials, we expect to initiate trials in other cancers such as bladder and head and neck cancer. - Develop trilaciclib in combination with immune checkpoint inhibitors.
 We believe that using trilaciclib in combination with chemotherapy and checkpoint inhibitors has the potential to significantly enhance efficacy.
-In December 2016, we entered into a collaboration with Genentech to evaluate trilaciclib in combination with

-Genentech's checkpoint inhibitor Tecentriq in multiple indications.
-A Phase 2 trial in first-line SCLC patients receiving chemotherapy was initiated in the second quarter of 2017, and trials in other indications are anticipated.
+In December 2016, we entered into a collaboration with Genentech to evaluate trilaciclib in combination with Genentech's checkpoint inhibitor Tecentriq in multiple indications.
+A Phase 2 trial in first-line SCLC patients receiving chemotherapy is expected to be initiated in the second quarter of 2017, and trials in other indications are anticipated.